IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

     In the Is taken field, use the value of with conditions. if ask for register is Yes
-        In the Assistant says field, type “Please enter your details...”
+        In the Assistant says field, type "Please enter your details..."
         Click Define customer response as subaction and select customer form

 ![17](../imagesLab7/17.png)